 The customs union means that no import or export duties or quantitative restrictions apply within the European single market.
 Common customs tariffs apply to non-Member States.
-Customs controls only apply at the external borders of the single market.
+Customs controls only occur at the external borders of the single market.
 However, Austrian law contains certain regulations that must be taken into account:

-The Federal Ministry of Economy, Family and Youth has the power to stipulate that certain goods can only be exported from Austria to other EU states, or from other EU states to Austria if they have been approved.
+The Federal Ministry of Economy, Family and Youth has the power to stipulate that certain goods can only be exported from Austria to other EU states, or from other EU states to Austria if the shipments have been approved.
 If shipments have received comparable approval in another EU state, this may be recognised in Austria.

 In Austria, notification and approval requirements apply to the export of certain goods to other EU Member States.
-These requirements are set out in Article 9 of the Foreign Trade Act and the Foreign Trade Regulation.
+These requirements are set out in Article 9 of the Foreign Trade Act and the Foreign Trade Decree.

 There is a common customs tariff and no customs duties apply to trade between Austria and other EU states.
 The following information must also be taken into consideration for import or export within the EU customs union:

 The VAT Act contains the tax regulations for trade within the EU.